Free and Bound T4

 Moisture in the skin

-This test can show your healthcare provider whether your thyroid gland is overactive (hyperthyroidism) or underactive (hypothyroidism).
+This test can show your healthcare provider if your thyroid gland is overactive (hyperthyroidism) or underactive (hypothyroidism).

 Why do I need this test?